UlinProject/snapmaker-original/README.md

 ### Mods

 #### Cooling of the thread (3D)
-Cooling of the filament during printing is arranged in the strangest way, in general it is enough for someone, but for beginners I recommend printing and using https://www.thingiverse.com/thing:3403426 (I am not the author of this model, it is simply in the public domain)
+Cooling of the filament during printing is arranged in the strangest way, in general it is enough for someone, but for beginners I recommend printing and using https://www.thingiverse.com/thing:3403426 (I am not the author of this model, it is simply in the public domain, <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons - Attribution license</a>.)

 #### Spool holder (3D)
 <a href="./mods/SpoolHolder.md">See</a>

 #### Thread Spool Holder (3D)
 The thread holder allows you to correctly position the thread flow at a certain height, together with the modification of the holder, this is a comprehensive solution.
-Also, one of the advantages of this holder is that it allows you to easily move the engine control screen to the very top. https://www.thingiverse.com/thing:2757715 (I am not the author of this model, it is simply in the public domain)
+Also, one of the advantages of this holder is that it allows you to easily move the engine control screen to the very top. https://www.thingiverse.com/thing:2757715 (I am not the author of this model, it is simply in the public domain, <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons - Attribution license</a>.)

 #### Power unit
 <a href="./mods/PowerUnit.md">See</a>